nlposs/NLP-OSS/PC-Updates-1.md

  - We'll most probably open a slack page for all PCs (after the proposal results) and invited speakers so that you can leave messages and have a direct line to reach us (organizers) on issues/topics related to the workshop.

-We will give you another update on more details after the results of the proposal.
+We will give you another update on more details after the results of the proposal after 20 Oct 2019.

 Keep in touch!

 Best Regards,
 NLP-OSS Organizers